tene/archive-hs-weaver/README.md

 I plan to try a few different models for handling command execution on remote hosts.
 Sending text to a shell's stdin is certainly feasible, and will be my first pass, but there are some difficulties there and a few things tricky to get quite right.
 I'd like to use this as an excuse to try cloud-haskell, and experiment with a mode that copies Weaver (or a subset) into the remote host and runs it there.
 This is clearly a terrible idea for a variety of reasons, but would be fun to try.

 I'd like to try experimenting with transparently providing additional capabilities to other native programs run through Weaver.
 For example, I could expose a remote system's filesystem locally over a FUSE mount in a separate mount namespace, which might be kind of sane depending on what I export, or I could do the horrible insane option and hook into the program through ptrace(2).

+To build weaver, make sure you have stack installed, and run 'stack build'.